 This pompous announcement of big plans was the prelude to nothing!
 Yet it was by no means a farce when enacted.
 Philip fully intended to make this crusade the crowning event of his life, and his proceedings immediately after the great fête were all to further that end.
 To obtain allies abroad, to raise money at home, and to ensure a peaceful succession for his son in case of his own death in the East—such were the cares demanding the duke's attention.

-entrusted with the regency for the term of his father's sojourn abroad in quest of allies, and he hastened to Holland to assume the reins of government, but he was speedily recalled to Lille to submit once more to paternal authority before being left to his own devices and to maternal bias.
+The twenty-year-old Count of Charolais was entrusted with the regency for the term of his father's sojourn abroad in quest of allies, and he hastened to Holland to assume the reins of government, but he was speedily recalled to Lille to submit once more to paternal authority before being left to his own devices and to maternal bias.

 For the ducal pair disagreed seriously on the subject of their son's second marriage.
 Isabella wished that a bride should be sought in England, and this wish was apparently echoed by Charles himself.
 The important topic was discussed with more or less freedom among the young courtiers, until the drift of the conversations, whose burden was wholly adverse to his own fixed purpose, came to Philip's ears, together with the information that one of his own children was among those who incited the count to independent desires about his future wife.
 Very stern was the duke in his reprimand to the two young men.
 He acknowledged that force of circumstances had once led him into friendly bonds with the foes of his own France, but never had he been "English at heart."
 Charles must accept his father's decision on pain of disinheritance.
 "As for this bastard," Philip added, turning to the other son, destitute of status in the eyes of the law, "if I find that he counsels you to oppose my will, I will have him tied up in a sack and thrown into the sea."

-Bourbon, daughter of the duke's sister, and the betrothal was hastily made.
+The bride selected for the heir was Isabella of Bourbon, daughter of the duke's sister, and the betrothal was hastily made.
 Even the approval of the bride's parents was dispensed with.
 This passed the more easily as the young lady herself was conveniently present in the Burgundian court under the guardianship of her aunt, the duchess, who had superintended her education.
 A papal dispensation was more necessary than paternal consent, but that, too, was waived as far as the betrothal was concerned.
 To that extent was Philip obeyed.
 Then Charles returned to Holland and his father proceeded to Germany to obtain imperial co-operation in his Eastern enterprise.

 The duke's departure from Lille was made very privately at five o'clock in the morning.
 He was off before his courtiers were aware of his last preparations.
 That was a surprise, but not the only one in store for those left behind.
 In order to save every penny for his journey, Philip ordered radical retrenchment in his household expenses.
 The luxurious repasts served to his retainers were abolished and all alike found themselves forced to restrict their appetites to the dainties they could purchase with the table allowance accorded them.
 "The court's leg is broken," said Michel, the rhetorician.

-Berne, Zurich, and Constance asked and obtained permission to show their friendship with ceremonious receptions.
+In his own outlay there was no stinting; the duke's progress was pompous and stately as was his wont.
+As he traversed Switzerland, Berne, Zurich, and Constance asked and obtained permission to show their friendship with ceremonious receptions.
 Loud were the cries of "Vive Bourgogne."
 Equally hospitable were the German cities.
 Game, wine, fodder, were offered for the traveller's use at every stage, as he and his suite rode to the imperial diet.

 At Ratisbon, disappointment greeted him.
 The emperor whom he had come so far to see in person failed to appear.
 Unwilling to accede to the plan of co-operation, afraid to give an open refusal, Frederic simply avoided hearing the request.
 Essentially lazy, he shrank from committing himself to a difficult enterprise, nor was his ambition tempted by possible glory.
 It had cost no pang to refuse the crown of Bohemia and Hungary.
 But even had he been personally ambitious he might still have been slow to lend his adherence to the duke's project, in the not unnatural dread lest the flashing renown of the greatest duke of the Occident might throw a poor emperor as ally into the shade.
 The very warmth of Philip's reception in Germany had chilled Frederic.
 From a retreat in Austria, he sent his secretary, Æneas Sylvius, to represent him at Ratisbon, a substitution far from pleasing to the visitor.

-wait for that.
+There were other defections, too, from the diet.
+None of those present was in a position to aid Philip in furthering his schemes.
+The matter was brought forward and laid on the table to be discussed at the next diet, appointed to meet in November at Frankfort.
+But Philip would not wait for that.
 Germany did not agree with him.
 He was not well.
 Rumours there were of various kinds about his reasons for returning home.
 They do not seem to require much explanation, however.
 He had not been met half way in Germany and was highly displeased at the failure.
 Declining all further entertainment proffered by the cities, he travelled back to Besançon by way of Stuttgart and Basel.
 In the early autumn he was at Dijon.

 During this summer, negotiations about Charles's marriage had continued.
 The Duke of Bourbon was inclined to chaffer about the dowry demanded by Philip.
 One of the estates asked for was Chinon, and it was urged that it, a male fief, was not capable of alienation.
 Philip was not inclined to accept this reason as final and the negotiations hung fire, much to the distress of the Duchess of Bourbon, who feared a breach between her husband and brother.
 Naïve are the phrases in one of her letters as quoted by Chastellain: